Jose05M/TE3002_Unmanned_Aerial_Vehicles/README.md

 # DJI Tello UAV Practices

 Practical exercises and final project for the UAV module, built around a real **DJI Tello** quadrotor controlled in Python with djitellopy and OpenCV for the computer-vision parts.
-The module covers quadrotor modeling and control theory — description, dynamics, kinematics, state-feedback control, Kalman filtering, nonlinear control, and visual servoing — applied here hands-on through four practices and a final project.

 ## Structure